Dimtemp/SCOMTraining/17-PowerShell.md

 ## PowerShell-Based Agent Installation
 1. Start the Windows 10 VM.
+1. Open Windows Explorer and enter this in the address bar: ```\\LON-SV1\E$```
+1. Navigate to the Lib folder and start the .NET Framework setup by double clicking this file: **ndp472-kb4054530-x86-x64-allos-enu**.
+1. Follow the wizard using all default values.
 1. Rename the computer to LON-W10, and make it a member of the Adatum.msft domain.
 1. Reboot the Windows 10 VM.
-1. Log on to the LON-SV1 VM using the ADATUM\Admin account.
+1. Switch to the LON-SV1 VM Connection window.
 1. Run the following command on th eto deploy an Operations Manager agent:
 ```powershell
 $Account = Get-Credential -UserName 'ADATUM\Admin' -Message 'Enter password'